Lourdes Portillo: Career

-One of her most critically acclaimed films The Devil Never Sleeps (1994), perfectly encapsulates Portillo's experimental filmmaking style as well as her interest and connection to her Mexican roots.
-Covering the mystery surrounding the death of her favorite uncle Oscar Ruiz Almeida, Portillo explores the countless dramas and rumors shared by her family members surrounding her uncle's life and death.
-Breaking away from conventional documentary styles, Portillo directly interacts with the film, questioning everything told by her family members and capturing her thought process as she uncovers more hidden secrets about her uncle and family.
+The Devil Never Sleeps (1994), one of her most critically acclaimed films, perfectly encapsulates Portillo's experimental filmmaking style as well as her interest and connection to her Mexican roots.
+Covering the mystery surrounding the death of her favorite uncle Oscar Ruiz Almeida, Portillo explored the countless dramas and rumors shared by her family members surrounding her uncle's life and death.
+Breaking away from conventional documentary styles, Portillo directly interacted with the film, questioning everything told by her family members and capturing her thought process as she uncovers more hidden secrets about her uncle and family.
 From scenes paired with clips of a TV screen playing Mexican telenovelas, to the recreations of family stories with toy props, The Devil Never Sleeps captures the uniqueness of Portillo's experimental filmmaking style.
 Covering a variety of topics such as family dynamics in Mexican culture, queerness, gender roles, and the distinction between private and public family affairs, Portillo's documentary is not just the story of her uncle Oscar's life and death, but also an analysis of power relations in Mexican society and culture.
 Recently in 2020, The Devil Never Sleeps was included in the National Film Registry for preservation.

-Fast-forwarding to her film Corpus: A Home Movie for Selena (1999), Portillo weaves the story of Selena's life with the significance around fans, the body, and patriarchy.
+Fast-forwarding to her film Corpus: A Home Movie About Selena (1999), Portillo weaved the story of Tejana singer Selena's life with the significance around fans, the body, and patriarchy.
 The inspiration for the film came after watching Gregory Nava's film Selena (1997).
 Disappointed with the film's focus on Selena's relationship with men in her life rather than her life as a singer, Portillo decided on creating a documentary focusing on Selena's fans and sordid details of her life.
-She was able to gain Abraham Quintanilla's support for her documentary and gained access to Selena's music and Beta video copies of performances and footage unavailable to the general public under the condition that Portillo were to follow some of Abraham's film demands and eliminate certain parts he disliked.
-After abiding to most of the film edits, the following year, after viewing the final version shortly before the film's broadcast on public television's Point Of View, he demanded even more edits to which Portillo refused, agreeing to only one of his demands even after threatening to sue her for libel and even attempting to block the national broadcast.
-Even with the film's struggles to get interviews, media, and its small film budget (around $130,000 dollars), Portillo's film won a Golden Spire at the San Francisco International Film Festival in 1999.
+She was able to gain the support of Abraham Quintanilla, Selena's father, for her documentary and gained access to Selena's music and Beta video copies of performances and footage unavailable to the general public under the condition that Portillo were to follow some of Abraham's film demands and eliminate certain parts he disliked.
+After abiding to most of the film edits, the following year, after viewing the final version shortly before the film's broadcast on public television's Point of View, he demanded even more edits to which Portillo refused, agreeing to only one of his demands even after threatening to sue her for libel and even attempting to block the national broadcast.
+Even with the film's struggles to get interviews, media, and its small film budget (around US$130,000), Portillo's film won a Golden Spire at the San Francisco International Film Festival in 1999.